bermarte/acme-web-design/development-strategy.md

 14. Pull master to local
 15. Fix the errors found at 13. on your local computer
 16. Once finished push the changes to the server

+### Branches

+what branch(es) did you work on?
+- master
+- css
+- imgs
+- index
+- about
+- services

 ### HTML